AdamAndreasFischer/base-pose-sequencing/README.md

     projection: str = "orthographic"
 ```

-In `isaaclab/sim/spawners/sensors/sensors.py´ copy the Custom fisheye camera attributes and add `"projection":("projection", Sdf.ValueTypeNames.Token)` to it.
+In `isaaclab/sim/spawners/sensors/sensors.py` copy the Custom fisheye camera attributes and add ` "projection":("projection", Sdf.ValueTypeNames.Token) ` to it.
 Add the attributes as an option in spawn_camera.

 In `isaaclab/sim/spawners/sensors/camera/camera_cfg.py` import the class and add it to the spawn line.